What Makes a Great Instructor and How Do You Find One?

 ALL FIRST TIME STUDENTS THINK THEIR INSTRUCTORS ARE GREAT

 So if an instructor comes across with this level of confidence, it is obviously going to look good to a first-time student.
-At this point in your journey, you have nothing with which to compare your instructor.
+If you are new in your journey, you have nothing with which to compare your instructor.
 You haven't seen a good instructor or a bad instructor in person.
 All that you have to go off of are the reviews that person had already received, and in that case, the instructor would have to be quite bad in order to get a bad review from someone who has nothing to compare to.

 HOW TO FIND THE BEST INSTRUCTOR YOURSELF